 AmeriCorps and Teach for America are programs designed to help college students pay for their education.
-The AmeriCorps program helps you pay for college while still in school through financial aid, though you can use participate after your graduate and apply the money towards your student loans.
-The Teach for America Program is designed to help you pay off your student loans after you graduate.
+The AmeriCorps program helps you pay for college while still in school through financial aid, though you can participate after your graduation and apply the money towards your student loans.
+The Teach for America program is designed to help you pay off your student loans after you graduate.

 Benefits of These Programs

 If you are paying for college on your own, or if your goal is to graduate from college with minimal student debt, then you may want to consider one of these programs.